CyberTheronAI/HadoopAutoInstall/ReadMe.md

-This package is to install and config the hadoop.
+This package is to install and config the hadoop

 PreRequisite:
   java 1.8 to be downloaded from Oracle website/ can use the one in the directory